OpenVidu/openvidu.io/docs/docs/self-hosting/single-node/on-premises/install.md

 ## Configuration and administration

-Once you have OpenVidu deployed, you can check the [Configuration and Administration](../on-premises/admin.md) section to learn how to manage your OpenVidu Single Node deployment.
+Once you have OpenVidu deployed, you can check the [Administration](../on-premises/admin.md) section to learn how to manage your OpenVidu Single Node deployment.